Learning Robust Models Using The Principle of Independent Causal Mechanisms: Experiments

 \subsection{Colored MNIST}

-To demonstrate that our method is able to perform DG in the classification case, we use the colored variant of the MNIST-dataset established by \citet{arjovsky2019invariant}.
+To demonstrate that our model is able to perform DG in the classification case, we use the same data generating process as in the colored variant of the MNIST-dataset established by \citet{arjovsky2019invariant}, but create training instances online rather than upfront.
 The response is reduced to two labels -- $0$ for all images with digit $\{0,\dots, 4\}$ and $1$ for digits $\{5, \dots 9\}$ -- with deliberate label noise that limits the achievable shape-based classification accuracy to 75\%.
 To confuse the classifier, digits are additionally colored such that colors are spuriously associated with the true labels at accuracies of 90\% resp.
 80\% in the first two environments, whereas the association is only 10\% correct in the third environment.
 A classifier naively trained on the first two environments will identify color as the best predictor, but will perform terribly when tested on the third environment.
 In contrast, a robust model will ignore the unstable relation between colors and labels and use the invariant relation, namely the one between digit shapes and labels, for prediction.
 We supplement the HSIC loss with a Wasserstein term to explicitly enforce $R \perp E$, i.e. $\mathcal{L}_{I} = \mathrm{HSIC} + \mathrm{L2}( \mathrm{sort}(R^{e_1}), \mathrm{sort}(R^{e_2}))$ (see Appendix \ref{app:HSIC}).
-This gives a better training signal as the HSIC alone, as the difference in label-color association between environments 1 and 2 (90\% vs. 80\%) is deliberately chosen very small to make the task hard to learn.
+This gives a better training signal as the HSIC alone, since the difference in label-color association between environments 1 and 2 (90\% vs. 80\%) is deliberately chosen very small to make the task hard to learn.
 Experimental details can be found in Appendix \ref{app:colorMnistExDet}.
-Figure \ref{fig:mnist_bar_graph} shows the results for our model: Naive training ($\lambda_1=0$, i.e. invariance of residuals is not enforced) gives accuracies corresponding to the association between colors and labels and thus completely fails in test environment 3.
-In contrast, our model performs at the best possible rate for invariant classifiers in environments 1 and 2 and still achieves 67\% in environment 3.
+Figure \ref{fig:mnist_bar_graph} shows the results for our model: Naive training ($\lambda_I=0$, i.e. invariance of residuals is not enforced) gives accuracies corresponding to the association between colors and labels and thus completely fails in test environment 3.
+In contrast, our model performs close to the best possible rate for invariant classifiers in environments 1 and 2 and still achieves 68.5\% in environment 3.
 Figure \ref{fig:mnist_lambda} demonstrates the trade-off between goodness of fit in the training environments 1 and 2 and the robustness of the resulting classifier: the model's ability to perform DG to the unseen environment 3 improves as $\lambda_I$ increases.
 If $\lambda_I$ is too large, it dominates the classification training signal and performance breaks down in all environments.
 However, the choice of $\lambda_I$ is not critical, as good results are obtained over a wide range of settings.